 A PDF version of this article is provided below:

 Denis Dutton, longtime editor of Philosophy and Literature, chronicled bad academic writing as a hobby.
 You will benefit from reading the following examples of how NOT to write your thesis and/or doctoral dissertation!

 1. In her blog, Explorations of Style, Rachael Cayley provides readers with "an ongoing discussion of the challenges of academic writing" by discussing "strategies to improve the process of expressing our research in writing," with the ultimate goal of creating "a working approach to academic writing."

 These resources will help you succeed in graduate school:

-Managing your time is critical for success in graduate school; these resources are designed to help you manage your time effectively:
+Managing your time is critical for success in graduate school; these resources are designed to help you manage your time:

 Reading lots, lots, and lots of scholarly literature is required in graduate school; these resources (videos) are designed to show you how to read faster:

-These resources will help you write a successful academic paper:
+These resources will help you write an academic paper:

 Amherst College Writing Center: Online Resources for Writers